This article was updated on March 24, 2021, in light of the American Rescue Plan Act of 2021.

 A54.
 The FMLA benefit protections are in place, and employers should follow them for EFMLEA leave.
 (See question 30 of the DOL’s Q&As.)
 The DOL indicates that employee benefits should be maintained while on EPSLA leave as well.
 (See question 30 of the DOL’s Q&As.)

 If the employee already has healthcare, the employer should treat the employee as if he or she is working.
 For employees who are not yet eligible for benefits (because they were recently hired, for example), employers should count the time away from work towards eligibility if the employee is on leave for his or her health condition.
 (See question 30 of the DOL’s Q&As citing nondiscrimination rules under the Health Insurance Portability and Accountability Act (HIPAA).)
 For reasons other than the employee’s own health condition, HIPAA non-discrimination rules do not apply, and the FMLA discusses benefits being “maintained.”
 So, for EPSLA leave involving leave to care for others, and for EFMLEA leave, employers should follow the plan’s eligibility rules.

-Ogletree Deakins will continue to monitor and report on developments with respect to COVID-19 pandemic and will post updates in the firm’s Coronavirus (COVID-19) Resource Center as additional information becomes available.
-Critical information for employers is also available via the firm’s webinar programs.
+Ogletree Deakins will continue to monitor and report on developments with respect to the COVID-19 pandemic and will post updates in the firm’s Coronavirus (COVID-19) Resource Center as additional information becomes available.
+Important information for employers is also available via the firm’s webinar and podcast programs.